Chain multiple calls

 You have now connected your multiple calls to Humanloop, logging them to individual projects.
 While each one can be inspected individually, we can't yet view them together to evaluate and improve our pipeline.

-To view the datapoints for a single user_request together, we can log them to a session.
+To view the logs for a single user_request together, we can log them to a session.
 This requires a simple change of just passing in the same session id to the different calls.

 1. Create an ID representing a session to connect the sequence of logs.